-The measure creates the Early Childhood Education Workforce Development Fund and appropriates \$20,000,000 to the fund.
-It distributes one-third of the money to public universities and community colleges that offer early childhood education degree and certificate programs, one-third to those that have campus-based childcare centers that offer job training to students, and one-third per degree or certificate that the institution grants in early childhood education fields.
+The measure creates the Early Childhood Education Workforce Development Fund and appropriates \$5 million to the fund.
+It distributes the money to community colleges and public universities with early care and education centers that offer on-the-job training to students.
+It requires moneys to be used to stabilize and expand capacity at the centers and moneys to be allocated based on centers' capacity as of September 1 of each year.
 The measure declares an emergency and takes effect July 1, 2025.